TripleTheGreatDali/FWPK/README.md

 - **1989**: Tim Berners-Lee’s World Wide Web 🌐 A small code spark that ignited global revolution.
 - **Today**: You in FWPK 🌍 Your "Hello, World!" joins this timeline of innovation.

-🔮 **Futuristic Twist**: Imagine coding in 2050—neural interfaces where thoughts compile directly.
+🔮 **Futuristic Twist**: Imagine coding in 2050 neural interfaces where thoughts compile directly.
 FWPK prepares you for that dawn.

 ---